 As mentioned in part one of this post where we discussed in more detail some of the major supplements used in female bodybuilding and fitness competitions, a lot of the supplements women take to get in shape come with real risks.
 From anxiety, insomnia, kidney and liver damage, infertility and even death, you have to really trust your “coach” to “prescribe” these cocktails of supplements and drugs in appropriate doses for you.

-Psychological Dangers of Female bodybuilding and fitness competition prep
+Psychological Dangers of competition prep FOR WOMEN

 Body Dissatisfaction and Disordered Eating in Female bodybuilding